-Aliko Dangote, is Nigeria's first billionaire and richest black person in the world, with an estimated net worth of $16.1 billion dollars (March 2013).
-Forbes magazine ranks him as the 43th richest person in the world.
+Aliko Dangote, is Nigeria's first billionaire and richest black person in the world, with an estimated net worth of $16.7 billion (March 2016).
+Forbes magazine ranks him as the 51st richest person in the world.

 The company is constructing cement plants in Ethiopia, Zambia, South Africa, Senegal, Cameroon, the Republic of Congo, and several other African countries.
 He announced plans last fall to construct plants in Iraq and Burma.